Len Dawson: Personal life and death

-Dawson was the seventh son of a seventh son, born the ninth of 11 children overall.
-He was married to his high school sweetheart from 1954 until her death in 1978.
+Dawson was married to his high school sweetheart from 1954 until her death in 1978.
 He had two children.
 He later remarried and remained married until his death.

 In 1991, Dawson was diagnosed with prostate cancer.

 On August 12, 2022, Dawson's family announced that he had entered hospice care at the University of Kansas Medical Center in Kansas City, Kansas.
 He died on August 24, at the age of 87.
+He had been one of the last living members of the Chiefs franchise who dated back to its time in Dallas.

 The Chiefs wore a decal with the number 16 on their helmets for the entire 2022 season in honor of Dawson.
-Before the Chiefs first offensive play of the preseason game the day after his death, the Chiefs lined in huddle popularized by Dawson where the quarterback stands in front of all other 10 offensive players instead of the quarterback standing in the middle with the players making a circle around him.
+Before their first offensive play of the preseason game the day after his death, the Chiefs lined up in a huddle popularized by Dawson, where the quarterback stands in front of the other 10 offensive players instead of standing in the middle with the players making a circle around him.